Frequently Asked Questions

 We have a section on our Web site that gives a good overview of volunteering (Volunteer Page).
 We also have a section on areas in the community that need your help.
 (Volunteering - Direct Service Opportunities).
 These worthwhile programs are always looking for people to help.
 We also have a page describing what type of items we collect here.

-The only way to get donations directly to homeless people is to donate directly to the shelters or the two drop-in centers (Cosgrove and West Side Catholic).
-The Coalition has the best success with donating to the West Side Catholic.
+The only way to get clothing donations directly to homeless people is to donate directly to the shelters or the two drop-in centers (Cosgrove and West Side Catholic).
+Many shelters do not have the space to accept donations, so check with them first.
+NEOCH collects winter items including blankets.
+For more on our winter collections go here.

 Do the shelters collect money based on the number of people that enter each night?